DanielBundor/danielbundor/README.md

 - 👋 Hi, I’m @DanielBundor!
-- 👀 I’m interested in DevOps.
+- 👀 I’m interested in the Microsoft Azure cloud platform and DevOps.
-- 🌱 I’m a DevOps Engineer at IBT Learning..
+- 🌱 I’m also a student of computer science at Southern New Hampshire University.
-- 💞️ I’m looking forward to exploring the DevOps approach and to eventually contribute to the DevOps community...
+- 💞️ I’m currently on a journey to building a genius character in the Microsoft Azure cloud platform.
+I'm an Azure Administrator, Developer, and DevOps Engineer.
 - 📫 How to reach me; you can reach me at danielbundor91@gmail.com

 <!---